TheScienceMuseum/heritage-connector/docs/ner_nel.rst

         </details>

 2. **Run NER.** The :py:meth:`heritageconnector.datastore.NERLoader.get_list_of_entities_from_source_index` method produces a JSON of record IDs and their named entities, which can then be used for entity linking or to load into the Heritage Connector Elasticsearch index.
 To perform this step you'll need to have selected a model type from the `spaCy models <https://spacy.io/models/en>`_.
-We recommend experimenting with batch_size - if running on a smaller model and CPU, you should be able to increase it to greater than the *16* below.
+We recommend experimenting with the :code:`spacy_batch_size` parameter - if running on a smaller model and CPU, you should be able to increase it to greater than the *16* below.

    .. raw:: html